page_title_detailed

 general_content

-Circulating tumor cell tests look for proteins or cells that break away from a breast cancer tumor and enter the bloodstream.
+Circulating tumor cells (CTC) tests look for and count whole cancer cells that have broken away from a tumor and entered the bloodstream.

 CTCs are biomarkers, or biological markers: signs of disease or changes in the body that can be tested in blood or tissue.